 - Obtain practical experience as part of a 360-degree internship; exploring key issues in Zambia’s public healthcare system and bringing research-driven change

-- Gain an understanding for social research methods in an under-resourced area and learn how to report on understandings of health issues
+- Gain an understanding for social research methods in an under-resourced area and learn how to report on understandings of problems surrounding health

 - Explore a variety of community health issues and how they intersect with gender, environmental and behavioral studies